LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 ## Part 2 Advanced Guides
 ### 1.How to use trade system?
+Trading system is a platform for us to sell tradeable items (with blue diamonds mark).
+There will be min & max price limit when you sell items.
+And 10% fee will be taken by system when you successfully sell your item and collect payment.

+I myself do trading everyday and below are some screenshots of my trading rank & successful trades.
+In my opinion, trading system is really the place to make fortune.

+#### 1.1 How can i earn blue diamonds to start my business?

+#### 1.2 What items are hot on market so i know what to sell?

+#### 1.3 Apart sell my own stuffs, is it possible to buy in items and resale to earn blue diamonds? (even with 10% fee)

+#### 1.4 What is the key to success in trading?

 ### 2.How to use blue diamonds properly?
+As long as you do the farming & trading properly, you surely will have certain amount of blue dianmonds.
+Then the next question is how to use it properly to increase our CP.

+#### 2.1 Buy Login Bundle

+#### 2.2 Buy

+#### 2.3 Draw

+#### 2.4 Buy stuffs from trading system directly

 ### 3.How to use adena properly?
 ### 4.How to
 ### 5.How to